corybrunson/ordr/sandbox/tasks.md

 ### summary information

-Include keywords in the description: "biplot", "ordination", "geometric data analysis".
+Include keywords in the description: "biplot", "(linear) ordination" ([helpfully defined by János Podani](http://ramet.elte.hu/~podani/7-Ordination.pdf)), "geometric data analysis".
 Consider these when deciding on a final name.

+### theory

+Conceptualize each technique (and each of its variants) as a flow chart beginning with the raw data and progressing through each transformation, including the matrix factorization (with its objective function), ending with the two matrices from which the biplot is constructed.

+Identify the calculations (e.g. projections) and visual elements (e.g. ellipses) that are appropriate to the biplots obtained using each technique.

 ## testing